ZsemberiDaniel/KoYDo/README.md

 # KoYDo
+First af all I'm aware that this is the stupidest name you have ever read for a library but I have no idea what to call it.
+Calling it Kotlin Youtube DL is just boring.
+I'm open to ideas though.

 This is an implementation of youtube-dl command line application in Kotlin.
 It makes working with its's input and output much easier.